Majohn89/Works-Completed/README.md

 Repeat this process for the Filebeat and Metricbeat playbooks.

-A success installation of Filebeat should yield the following response on Kibana:
+A successful installation of Filebeat should yield the following response on Kibana:

 - ![Success](https://github.com/Majohn89/Works-Completed/blob/018057e0afd64e94bacf4a4c48bfffe05e757811/Diagrams/FileBeatModuleStatus%202.27.21.PNG)

-A successfult insllation of Metricbeat should yield the following response on Kinbana:
+A successful insllation of Metricbeat should yield the following response on Kinbana:

 - ![Sucess](https://github.com/Majohn89/Works-Completed/blob/018057e0afd64e94bacf4a4c48bfffe05e757811/Diagrams/MetricBeatModuleStatus%202.27.21.PNG)